A 2025 Guide to Teaching English in China

 When to apply and contract duration?

-The best months to apply are February and September, when the spring and autumn semesters begin.
-This is because most Chinese schools are actively recruiting new ESL teachers at this time.
+The best months to apply are February and September when the spring and autumn semesters begin.
+This is because most Chinese schools are currently actively recruiting new ESL teachers.

-Most contracts last for 1 year.
-But you might get an extension of a few months if you wish to continue and your school likes your performance.
+Most contracts last one year, but you might get an extension of a few months if you wish to continue and your school likes your performance.

 Employment Benefits